-For more information, please contact your care coordinator or refer to the member brochure located at the website of the transportation provider: memberinfo.logisticare.com/scmember/nownloads.
-If you have additional questions, please contact the transportation provider using the contact information for your region in the member brochure.
+For more information, please contact your care coordinator or refer to the member brochure located at the website of ModivCare, who is the transportation broker:

+memberinfo.logisticare.com/scmember/Downloads.
+If you have additional questions, please contact ModivCare using the contact information for your region in the member brochure.